Start with a story.

 She wanted her children to be excited about writing and wondered if there was any way to make it fun?

-One day, while she sat staring at a blank page in her lesson planner, trying to decide which English composition textbook to use next, she heard a sizzling sound coming from the kitchen.
+One day, while she sat staring at a blank page in her lesson planner, she heard a sizzling sound coming from the kitchen.

-Rising from the dining room table, she wondered, What in the world is making that sound?
+Rising from the dining room table, she wondered, What in the world could be making that sound?

 She discovered ...
 Bacon.